 What formula is right for my baby’s age?

 In this article is all the information you need to know about infant formula.
-Determining baby’s hunger and satiety cues etc are tackled in another post .
+Determining your baby’s hunger and satiety cues will also help to make this journey easier.

 Types of Infant Formula

 The three main types of infant formula are:

 1. Cow Milk Protein-Based

 This is the most common type of infant formula available as most formulas are made from cow’s milk.
 These formulas have been fortified to contain the right amount of nutrients that would support your baby’s growth.
 In addition, they are formulated to make it easier for your baby to digest.
 However, some babies are allergic to the proteins in cow’s milk and thus need other types of formula.

 These are perfect for babies who are allergic to cow’s milk formula.
 Occasionally, a baby may be intolerant of both cow’s milk and soy milk as well.
 In this case, another kind of formula is needed.

 3. Protein Hydrolysate Formulas

 Protein hydrolysate formulas are best suitable for babies who have a protein allergy and cannot digest either cow or soy milk.
 The proteins in this formula have been broken down into smaller components that such babies can tolerate.